ditsikts/expressionParser/README.md

 # expressionParser
 ### About:
-A simple expression parser in vanilla, also partial implented in Go WASM (second input).
+A simple expression parser in vanilla javascript, also partial implented in Go WASM (second input).
 ### To try it out:
 - run "npm install"
 - run "node main.js"